 We provide you with the tools, knowledge and support you need to find strength and grow in a safe and caring environment.
 Ensuring your wellbeing and safeguarding your children's future is our passion and we want to help you make a change for the better so that you can take the steps you need to take toward a life that you deserve.
 A life that is free of fear and without the threat of domestic violence.

-To ensure the family/whanau are resilient, intact and thriving.
+To ensure the family/whānau are resilient, intact and thriving.

-To deliver the highest quality services aimed at supporting whanau in living safe, secure and violence free lifestyles.
+To deliver the highest quality services aimed at supporting whānau in living safe, secure and violence free lifestyles.

-Te Whakaruruhau's values, beliefs and vision are embodied in their logo.
+Our values, beliefs and vision are embodied in our logo.
 The marae in the logo metaphorically represents a model of wellbeing and interaction; of stability; growth and healing.
 The whare represents the womb, the sacred house of the people (Te Whare Tangata), where future generations are born and protected for the continuation of whakapapa.
-The kaitiaki (guardians) are characterised by refuge Advocates who protect, mentor, and nurture Maori whanau.
-As shown, the guardians of the whare are armed with tewhatewha and kotiate (as illustrated in our logo above).
-These traditional weapons represent the strategies, knowledge and skills that Te Whakaruruhau Advocates use to confront barriers and negotiate pathways towards safety and wellbeing (whanau-ora) for Maori whanau.
+The kaitiaki (guardians) are characterised by refuge Advocates who protect, mentor, and nurture Māori whānau.
+As shown, the guardians of the whare are armed with tewhatewha and kotiate.
+These traditional weapons represent the strategies, knowledge and skills that Te Whakaruruhau Advocates use to confront barriers and negotiate pathways towards safety and wellbeing (whānau-ora) for Māori whānau.
 The hau surrounding the whare symbolises the multifaceted situational forces that can impede or enhance the achievement of safety.

 Children hold a divine and precious role within society and their wellbeing and future success must be the obligation and aspiration of all.
 We strive to protect, guide, nurture, nourish and inspire the future generations to feel free to be heard, to have a voice, and to know love within a healthy-supportive relationship.
 We want children to experience the love, safety and support of a healthy family dynamic so that they might grow to become role models for their future children and their children's children.

-Te Whakaruruhau Maori Women's Refuge first opened in 1986 through the efforts of a group of local Maori women, to save lives and reduce the harm caused by domestic violence.
+Te Whakaruruhau Maori Women's Refuge first opened in 1986 through the efforts of a group of local Māori women, to save lives and reduce the harm caused by domestic violence.
 In those early years, the service provided a 24 hour crisis response team and safe housing.